Your Attitude Affects Outcome

 - How often are you checking the news?

-- What are you talking about and how are you talking to friends and family?
+- What are you talking about and how are you talking with friends and family?

 Your children need reassurance right now.
 The following ideas are a few ways you can accomplish this.